zaqcodes02/Q-A-Chatbot-/README.md

 # RAG-based Chatbot with FastAPI, Pinecone, and Groq

-This project is a Retrieval-Augmented Generation (RAG) based chatbot that allows users to ask questions about a PDF book (e.g., a pharmacology textbook).
+This project is a Retrieval-Augmented Generation (RAG) based chatbot that allows users to ask questions about a PDF book (e.g., a basic & pharmacology textbook 12th Edition).
 The chatbot uses Pinecone for vector storage, Groq for language model inference, and FastAPI for the backend.
 The frontend is built with HTML, CSS, and JavaScript.

 ## Table of Contents
 - [Features](#features)